2024 Dutch Grand Prix

 The Dutch Grand Prix marked the last race start to date for Logan Sargeant, who was released from his Williams seat two days after the race with Franco Colapinto taking his place from the following Italian Grand Prix till the end of the season.
+As a consequence, Norris' win moved him to 70 points of Verstappen.
+Leclerc, Oscar Piastri and Carlos Sainz Jr. (ranked third through fifth) were separated by 20 points.
+In the World Constructors' Championship, McLaren reduced their points deficit to Red Bull to just 30 points, with Ferrari a further 34 points behind McLaren in third.

 Background

 The event was held at Circuit Zandvoort in Zandvoort for the 34th time in the circuit's history, across the weekend of 23–25 August.
 The Grand Prix was the fifteenth round of the 2024 Formula One World Championship and the 34th running of the Dutch Grand Prix as a round of the Formula One World Championship.

 Championship standings before the race

 Going into the weekend, Max Verstappen led the Drivers' Championship with 277 points, 78 points ahead of Lando Norris in second, and 100 ahead of Charles Leclerc in third.
 Red Bull Racing, with 408 points, led the Constructors' Championship from McLaren and Ferrari, who were second and third with 366 and 345 points, respectively.